-This brooch features a central cabochon emerald surrounded by two circles of diamonds, the outer larger than the inner.
+The brooch features a central cabochon emerald surrounded by two rows of diamonds, the outer larger than the inner.
 A large drop emerald – a detachable pendant – is suspended by a chain of diamonds with a leaf detail.

-The Queen often wears this piece on green or teal outfits, but again, I think it would really stand out against a cream dress with green detail.
+The late Queen often wore this piece on green or teal outfits, but again, I think it would really stand out against a cream dress with green detail.

 Embed from Getty Images Embed from Getty Images